 Special Mentions are also awarded in Friday assemblies.
 Teachers may nominate a pupil for an award for a particularly good piece of work, or behaviour that best embodies 'DH Spirit'.
 These 'Special Mentions' are rewarded with tuck vouchers.
-Tuck vouchers are currently exchanged at breaktime on Friday.
-The Gap students organise the wealth of tuck to give out to the lucky pupils.
+Tuck vouchers are currently exchanged on Friday afternoons before going home; Form teachers hand out small, individually wrapped bags of sweets.